![CDATA[ [if IE 9] ]]>

-“There are endless educational opportunities and a place which allows students to develop real world skills and creativity.
+“There are endless educational opportunities and a place that allows students to develop real-world skills and creativity.
 I know this space will be filled with many special memories for years to come and will create a sense of accomplishment that comes with learning a new skill.”

 Brisbane Catholic Education Office